grokify/ringcentral-docs-quickstart/docs/call_queue.md

 }
 ```

-## Update Queue Members List
+## Update Queue Agent List

-Users can be added and removed using the `account/{accountId}/department/bulk-assign` endpoint and the extension ids of interest.
+Users can be added and removed as queue agents using the `account/{accountId}/department/bulk-assign` endpoint and the extension ids of interest.

 | Method | Endpoint | Description |
 |--------|----------|-------------|